 Robert Wright Memorial Equipment Loan Program

 Through donation of used and purchase of new durable medical equipment (DME), we can provide patients many of the items they need for everyday living on loan.
-We currently have loan closets in Buffalo, Rochester, Syracuse and Watertown.
-Please note that our inventory is always changing.
-We encourage you to contact the Chapter to see if the item you’re looking for is available for loan prior to making any out-of-pocket purchases.
+We carry small items, such as built-up handle utensils and gait belts, all the way up to large or complex items, such as power wheelchairs and speech generating devices.
+Notably, our inventory is always changing.
+We currently have loan closets in Buffalo, Rochester, and Syracuse.
+We encourage you to contact your regional care services staff person to see if the item you're looking for is available for loan prior to making any out-of-pocket purchases.

 Caregiver Respite Program

-To learn more about the care services and programs available through our Chapter you may call (315-413-0121/866-499-7257) or email (email@example.com) our office and you will be directed to a care services staff member.
+To learn more about the care services and programs available through our Chapter you may call (315-413-0121) or email (email@example.com) our office and you will be directed to a care services staff person.

 Syracuse, New York